guenchi/json/README.md

 ***Easy and Powerful functions***

-a LIST in here, may declare a STRUCT may be a list or a vector or these infinite multi-level nesting.
+a LIST in here, may declare a struct may be a list or a vector or these infinite multi-level nesting.

+In this library, we use this struct in level of scheme, to easily operating it.

+When we get a json string, parse it to this struct first before operate. (use json->list).

+Only when we need to pass it to front-end we parse it to json's string. (use list->json).

+The procedures json-ref, json-set, json-oper, json-push, json-drop is used to the struct, not to a json string.

+When they accept plural keys it can jump nesting layers to directly get aim.

+Except json-ref, they return a new list with modify specified and has no side effect to old one.

 parse rules: